Shravanipatil23/Flipkart-Sentiment-Analysis-Project-using-NLP-Naive-Bayes-and-Logistic-Regression/README.md

-# Sentiment Analysis Project using NLP, Naive Bayes and Logistic Regression
+# Flipkart Sentiment Analysis Project using NLP, Naive Bayes and Logistic Regression
 ## Table of Contents
 1. Project Overview
 2. Technologies and Libraries Used